kshalot/kueue/keps/6757-failure-recovery/README.md

 ### Non-Goals

-* Detecting whether a zombie pod was terminated properly and released all it's resources.
+* Detecting whether a zombie pod was terminated properly and released all its resources.

 ## Proposal